Kurobe Dam: Specifications

 The dam's power station, Kurobe No. 4, is located underground and contains four generators which are powered by Pelton turbines for a total installed capacity of 335 MW and average annual generation of 1 billion kWh.
-The power station is 22 m wide, 33 m high and 117 m long.
+The power station is 22 m wide, 33 m high, and 117 m long.
 The penstock serving water to the power station is 10909.6 m long and utilizes a maximum effective hydraulic head of 545.5 m while transferring a maximum of 72 m3/s to the turbines.
 The plant's surge chamber is 145.6 m long and 5 m high.

 Access

 The Kurobe Dam is the most popular hydropower site in Japan and, between late June and mid-October, water is released from its spillway for onlookers.
 The surrounding Kurobe Gorge is popular as well and is accessible by the Tateyama Kurobe Alpine Route.

-Start from Toyama Station which, from March 2015, is accessible by Hokuriku Shinkansen (trains Kagayaki or its slightly slower counterpart, Hakutaka) from Tokyo, Nagano, Kanazawa, and various other stations along the Hokuriku Shinkansen Line.
-Take the train from Dentetsu Toyama Station in Toyama to Tateyama Station (Toyama) by Toyama Chihō Railway Tateyama Line (65 minutes).
-(Note: Toyama Station is the main station with the shinkansen hub, while Dentetsu Toyama is the station next to the main station with local lines that go through the towns of Funahashi, Kamiichi, and Tateyama, to ultimately reach Tateyama Station (Toyama)).
-From Tateyama Station (Toyama), take the Tateyama Cable Car to Bijodaira Station (7 minutes).
-From there, the Tateyama Kurobe Alpine Route bus will take you to the 2450 m high Murodō Station (50 minutes).

-From Murodō Station, visitors should take the Tateyama Tunnel Trolleybus (10 minutes), followed by the Tateyama Ropeway (7 minutes), and finally the Kurobe Cable Car (5 minutes).
-From the last stop, a 15-minute walk will take visitors to the dam.
-The whole trip from Toyama Station takes roughly four hours to complete one-way, and costs around 10,000 yen in transportation fees.
+Starting from Toyama Station, visitors can take a combination of trains, cable cars, buses, and walking to access the dam.
+The whole trip from Toyama Station takes roughly four hours to complete one-way, and costs around 10,000 yen ($66.68 USD) in transportation fees.
 Various accommodations are available in Murodo area as well as near Tateyama Station, for those too tired to make the trip back down into Toyama City.